Skip to content

 def calculate_slope(arcticdem_ds: xr.Dataset) -> xr.Dataset:

-"""Calculate the slope of the terrain surface from an ArcticDEM Dataset.
+"""Calculate slope of the terrain surface from an ArcticDEM Dataset.

 Args: